One-day, face-to-face course.

-This course is for frontline workers in roles that undertake planning or associated support services such as case management, service coordination or support facilitation.
-It is recommended for workers who are providing support to people with multiple diagnosis, behaviours of concern, complex physical and/or mental health needs, contact with the criminal justice system, alcohol and other drug issues, or a combination of the above.
+This course was for frontline workers in roles that undertake planning or associated support services such as case management, service coordination or support facilitation.
+It was recommended for workers who are providing support to people with multiple diagnosis, behaviours of concern, complex physical and/or mental health needs, contact with the criminal justice system, alcohol and other drug issues, or a combination of the above.

-The approach to planning that is explored is especially relevant for those undertaking planning-related work with clients who are or are at risk of contact with the criminal justice system, as this group are likely to require more intensive and coordinated support for a longer duration than other people with disability.
-The training is practically focused and built around use of the ‘Being a Planner with a Person with Cognitive Disability and Complex Support Needs’ resource kit developed by the Intellectual Disability Behaviour Support Program at the University of NSW.
+The approach to planning that was explored was especially relevant for those undertaking planning-related work with clients who are or are at risk of contact with the criminal justice system, as this group are likely to require more intensive and coordinated support for a longer duration than other people with disability.
+The training was practically focused and built around use of the ‘Being a Planner with a Person with Cognitive Disability and Complex Support Needs’ resource kit developed by the Intellectual Disability Behaviour Support Program at the University of NSW.

-The training aims to strengthen existing good practice and provide guidance for engaging a person with disability and complex support needs in planning.
-It also addresses the skills, training and personal attributes needed by planners working with people with cognitive disability and complex support needs.
-Participants will receive a copy of the kit to use in their work.
+The training aimed to strengthen existing good practice and provide guidance for engaging a person with disability and complex support needs in planning.
+It also addressed the skills, training and personal attributes needed by planners working with people with cognitive disability and complex support needs.
+Participants received a copy of the kit (downloadable below) to use in their work.

-It will provide participants with a working understanding of complexity analysis and the ecological model of complex support needs.
-It will also equip workers to undertake a three-staged process for engaging a person with complex support needs in planning and tools for reflective practice.
+It provided participants with a working understanding of complexity analysis and the ecological model of complex support needs.
+It also equipped workers to undertake a three-stage process for engaging a person with complex support needs in planning and tools for reflective practice.

 The ‘Complex Support Needs Planning’ kit can be downloaded at: